8 Actionable Steps to Manage Poor Performance at Work

 When an employee is struggling, they may feel defensive or resistant to feedback or suggestions for improvement.
 By asking what you can do to help them, you are taking a collaborative approach and showing that you are there to support them.
 This can help to reduce defensiveness and create a more positive and productive conversation.

-It is important to be prepared to follow through on any requests or suggestions that the employee may have.
+Be prepared to follow through on any requests or suggestions that the employee may has.
 This could include providing additional training or resources, adjusting workloads or responsibilities, or addressing any issues or concerns that they may have.
 By taking action to support the employee, you are demonstrating your commitment to their success and helping to build trust and engagement.

 Overall, asking an employee what you can do to help them improve their work performance is an important step in addressing poor performance.
 It shows that you are invested in their success and committed to helping them reach their full potential.
 By taking a collaborative approach and providing support and resources, you can help to create a more positive and productive work environment for everyone involved.